gknowles/dimapp/tools/pargen/README.md

 is encoded as raw C++ switch statements, think of it as loop unrolling taken to an extreme.

-For an example of what this looks like, see the abnfparser.cpp & .h files in this project, which were created from abnf.abnf.
+For an example of what this looks like, see the abnfparse.cpp & .h files in this project, which were created from abnf.abnf.

 The input format follows RFC 5234 (including the RFC 7405 update), with